jasujm/hrefs/docs/quickstart.rst

    INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)

 Then use your favorite HTTP client and start creating libraries.
-You can use either IDs or URL to refer to the books in the second ``POST`` request --- the library knows how to parse either!
+You can use either IDs or URLs to refer to the books in the second ``POST`` request --- the library knows how to parse either!

 .. code-block:: console